Current employer: Real Ideas

 Tell us about your career path since graduation.

 After a brief and unfulfilling spell in administration (interning for Exim when I could) and an adventurous summer as a holiday rep, I realised that a career in dance and the arts was what I wanted: and that was what I was going to have!

 I became an Intern Tour Manager for Exim Dance Company, winning the Creative and Culture Skills Board Award for ‘Intern of the Year.’
 I then became Producer, and in turn General Manager.

 Alongside this, I also worked for Plymouth Dance as their Corporate Development Coordinator.
 I joined Real Ideas as a Junior Consultant in August.

 What is the most difficult thing which you have faced in your career?

 Working in a field which is heavily reliant on grants from trusts, foundations, and councils mean lots of organisations are in a constant cycle of applying for funding and coping with the stress that surrounds it.

-As part of my role at Plymouth Dance, I started to tackle this with the development of corporate relationships, and this is something that will stay with me as an area of passion and focus in my new role at RIO.
+As part of my role at Plymouth Dance, I started to tackle this with the development of corporate relationships, and this is something that will stay with me as an area of passion and focus in my new role at Real Ideas.